SEAR logo

 n2@{ label: "<span style=\"padding-left:\">IRRSMO00 (64-bit OSLINK EBCDIC)</span>" }

-n5["User, group, dataset, and resource operation (Add, alter, delete)"]
+n5["Setropts, user, group, dataset, and resource operation (Add, alter, delete)"]

-n12["Certificate managment operation (Add, extract, delete)"]
+n12["Certificate management operation (Add, extract, and delete)"]

-n7@{ label: "<span style=\"padding-left:\">User, group, dataset, and resource operation</span>(Extract or Search)" }
+n7@{ label: "<span style=\"padding-left:\">RRSF, setropts, user, group, dataset, and resource operation (Extract and search)</span>" }

 end